Suy27/Expense-Tracker-with-CLI-SQLite-Visualization/README.md

 Python Mini Project ([**IDC**](https://www.indiandataclub.com/) 30days Python Challenge)

 # 💰 Expense Tracker CLI App (Python + SQLite + Matplotlib)
-A simple yet powerful command-line application to **track your daily expenses**, view category-wise summaries, and visualize your spending using bar charts.
+A simple yet powerful command-line application to **track your daily expenses**, where we can view category-wise summaries, and visualise our spendings using bar charts.

 Built as part of my 30 Days Of Python Challenge, this project applies real-world Python skills including:
 - File I/O